Another useful feature in Keenetic routers is the ability to register home network devices.

 By default, all devices connected to the Keenetic appear on the 'Device List' page in the 'Unregistered devices' section.
 To register, click on the device entry.

-A window showed below will appear.
-Use 'Host name' field to change the device's name (for your convenience) or leave it unchanged.
+A window shown below will appear.
+Use the 'Host name' field to change the device's name (for your convenience) or leave it unchanged.
 Click 'Register' to register the device.

 After that device will appear in the 'Registered devices' list.

 By clicking on the registered device, you will see a window with its settings.
-Here you can specify a connection policy, set up a work schedule, bandwidth limitation, assign a permanent IP address to your device, add a port forwarding rule, check additional connection info.
+Here you can specify a connection policy (for example, block Internet access), set up a work schedule or bandwidth limitation, assign a permanent IP address to your device, add a port forwarding rule, check additional connection info.

-To limit the bandwidth, enable the appropriate option and specify the necessary bandwidth using kbps or Mbps.
+Enable the appropriate option and specify the necessary bandwidth using kbps or Mbps to limit the bandwidth.